Klaeser-Homelab/Voyagr/README.md

 # Journey

-Journey helps you discover and live your values.
+Discover and live your values.

 ### Where does Journey fit?
 Journey is a self-definition and self-management app.
 Self-definition means that Journey helps you define who you are and how you want to live.
 It does this by creating a process for value selection and a community for sharing values.
 Self-definition alone is a powerful concept and I considered limiting Journey's scope to just that.
 However, there is so much to be gained by going one step further and applying a vision of self-defintion to a process of self-management that I think this extra step is a must.
 Great self-management apps exist ( [Session](https://www.stayinsession.com/) ), so do habit forming apps ( [Finch](https://finchcare.com/) ) but I think they miss out on this powerful combination of self-definition and self-management.